 During delivery of the REPURPOSE project, we worked to share best practice and learnings via impact reports, training modules and webinars.

-Following the success of the pilot, Groundwork London is working with partners on three of the estates to continue delivering our services: with Peabody Housing on the Pembury estate in Hackney; with Genesis Housing on the Grahame Park estate in Barnet; and with Hammersmith & Fulham Council on the White City estate.
+Following the success of the pilot, Groundwork London are working with partners on two of the estates to continue delivering our services: with Peabody Housing on the Pembury estate in Hackney and with Genesis Housing on the Grahame Park estate in Barnet.

-For information about the Repurpose project, please contact Graham Parry at Groundwork London - firstname.lastname@example.org
+For information about the Repurpose project, please contact Rebekah Phillips at Groundwork London email@example.com